Saudi crown prince to address investment forum amid Khashoggi furore

-President Donald Trump said on Tuesday Saudi authorities had staged the "worst cover-up ever" in Khashoggi's death as the United States vowed to revoke the visas of some of the Saudi suspects.
+Turkey on Tuesday urged Riyadh to search "top to bottom" for those responsible for his killing at the Saudi consulate in Istanbul.
+President Donald Trump said Saudi authorities had staged the "worst cover-up ever" in Khashoggi's death as the United States vowed to revoke the visas of some Saudi suspects.

-Dozens of Western politicians, top world bankers and company executives boycotted this year's Future Investment Initiative conference that opened in Riyadh on Tuesday, but the world's largest oil exporter showed it could still do business by signing deals worth US$50 billion on the first day.
+Dozens of Western politicians, top world bankers and company executives boycotted this year's Future Investment Initiative conference that opened in Riyadh on Tuesday, but the kingdom showed it could still do business by signing deals worth US$50 billion on the first day.

+The Saudi central bank chief said foreign banks abstaining from the event would not be penalized and may apply for licenses to operate in the Gulf state, the Middle East's largest economy.

+"We, at the central bank, deal in complete professional manner whether with local or international banks," Saudi Arabian Monetary Authority Governor Ahmed al-Kholifey told Saudi-owned Al Arabiya television.

 Khashoggi, a critic of the crown prince, vanished after he entered the Saudi consulate in Istanbul on Oct 2.
 After Riyadh first denied any involvement in his disappearance, a Saudi official eventually attributed the death to a chokehold.